FromDoppler/doppler-docker-akamai-publish/README.md

 	 # by default is /`pwd`/build, change it if you have your source files in a different folder: /`pwd`/[path_to_files] example: /`pwd`/my_folder/my_subfolder
 ```

-**NOTE:**

-This image will be updated in docker hub for each release in the master branch of this repository using continuous integration through travis yaml configuration.
+**NOTE:** This image will be updated in docker hub for each release in the master branch of this repository using continuous integration through travis yaml configuration.

-# How to use cdn-uploader.js library:
+## How to use _cdn-uploader.js_ library

 This script upload via ftp resources from the docker container image to Akamai CDN.